Our Springfield, MO dentist provides patients seeking the best care by not running from room to room.

 I feel that to honor the education I have received and the oath that I took upon receiving my license and degree, I must do my best work on every patient, and this involves taking my time.

-We take our time from the beginning and get to know every patient, their story, their condition to make sure we have looked at their treatment from every angle.
+Our Springfield dental office takes time from the beginning and get to know every patient, their story, their condition to make sure we have looked at their treatment from every angle.

 This time and attention does not end at that first appointment.
 We take our time when doing treatment to ensure that every patient gets our best and our full attention.